Crusaders Games

 wqcursedbox

-Cursed City is the 4th game in the new Warhammer Quest series, a great hobby product with an excellent undead city theme.
-It contains superb models, a nice mix of different quest types and six main boss battles.
+Cursed City is the 4th game in the newer hobby product Warhammer Quest series, this time with an excellent undead city theme.
+It contains nice models, a mix of different quest types and six main boss battles.
 Despite a rocky launch, it was eventually expanded with two official content boxes and content from White Dwarf Magazine.
-Fans of the game have also been designing modifications and expansions, and i decided to collect the best ones here for reference purposes.
+Fans of the game have also been designing modifications and expansions, and i collected some of the best ones here for reference.

 Nightwars (official expansion)

-An official Games Workshop expansion called Night Wars brings a vampire campaign which focuses on Lady Annika, Kritza the Rat Prince and the Vampire Lord.
+An official Games Workshop expansion called Night Wars brings a vampire campaign focusing on Lady Annika, Kritza the Rat Prince and the Vampire Lord.
 There is also support for Radukar the Beast and fell bat models.
-The box comes with no miniatures included, given they are already available, and whilst this means collecting everything is going to be pretty expensive, it does mean adding this story content is initially cheaper, and of course there are many ways to proxy models.
-Overall this is an exciting story addition > Nightwars.
+The box comes without miniatures included, given they are already separately available.
+It does mean adding this story content is initially cheaper, and there are many ways to proxy models you may need.
+Overall this is an exciting vampire addition > Nightwars.

 Nemesis (official expansion)

 A second official Games Workshop expansion brings a confrontation with some original characters plus a wight king, necromancer, grave guard skeletons, dire wolves and vargheist crypt slayers.
-This box again does not contain any miniatures, which are available as separate purchases, and brings a quick end to the official boxed content which sadly never really fullfilled its full potential.
-The addition of new enemies new enemies is important for variety and makes this one of the better additions > Nemesis.
+This box again does not contain any miniatures, which are available as separate purchases, and brings a quick end to the official boxed content which sadly never fullfilled its full potential.
+The addition of new enemies is important for variety and makes this i feel the best official addition > Nemesis.

 White Dwarf Magazine (official scenarios, enemy and hero rules)

-White Dwarf issues 497 & 498 have a whole new mini campaign side mission featuring the flesh eaters as new enemies, and is a strong addition to the game if you want a new adventure and a cool alternative enemy type.
+White Dwarf issues 497 & 498 have a whole new mini campaign featuring the flesh eaters as enemies, and is a strong addition to the game.
+An error free download > Flesh Eaters

 White Dwarf issue 496 has new hero rules for the Freeguild Marshal and the members of his Command Corps to take them into Ulfenkarn.
 A good addition if you like these free city miniatures.

-White Dwarf issue 494 has an extra scenario which is in the form of a last stand against endless waves of enemies, but does not offer anything particularly special.
+White Dwarf issue 494 has an extra scenario in the form of a last stand against endless waves of enemies.
+Does not i feel offer anything particularly special.

 Warhammer Community (official hero rules)

-Callis & Toll is a nice box set that adds new miniatures that can be used within Cursed City as heroes using pdf download rules here > Callis & Toll
+Callis & Toll is a nice recommended box set that adds new miniatures that can be used within Cursed City as new heroes using pdf download rules here > Callis & Toll

 One Man Army are rules for three buffed up heroes to take on Cursed City single handed.
-This is similar to rules released for Blackstone Fortress, and the heroes available are Gotrek Gurnisson, The Light of Eltharion, or Gardus Steel Soul > One Man Army
+Heroes available are Gotrek Gurnisson, The Light of Eltharion, or Gardus Steel Soul > One Man Army

-The following are new content from the fan base …
+The following are content from the fan base …

 Learn to Play